All resources

 Below are some helpful guidelines and tips for families.

 With any medical procedure, there should be a period of downtime for sufficient recovery; this is no different after ear tube placement.
-Typically, the surgeon will recommend at least a day of recovery before swimming with ear tubes.3
+Typically, the surgeon will recommend at least a day of recovery before your child can swim with tubes in their ears.3

 When the head is submerged underwater, there is a possibility that water may make its way to the eardrum.
 If the eardrum contaminated, this fluid can cause an infection leading to pain and ear drainage.
 The longer the head is submerged, or the deeper the swimmer goes (e.g. diving), the higher the likelihood that water will enter the eardrum.